New student information

 Chief John Rossi

 Information on how to contact University Police, whether it is by phone, fax, e-mail or in person.
 You will also find information on how to anonymously express your concerns.
-Link to the Emergency Telephone Numbers page
+Also see: Emergency telephone numbers.

 Here you will find the University Police home page with a basic statement about the University Police function

-General Information about Oswego State University Police Officers including training, qualifications and authority
+General Information about SUNY Oswego University Police Officers including training, qualifications and authority

 Information on registering your car, appealing tickets, paying fines, parking regulations, maps and the Centro bus schedule